 Matt Romkey is the vice president of enrollment and marketing at Mercy College of Health Sciences in Des Moines, IA.
 During his tenure at Mercy College, he has provided leadership and oversight to the recently launched online division, continuing education division, foundation, and enrollment management teams, which are comprised of admissions, academic advising, financial aid, and marketing.
 Matt's track record of delivering innovative, high-value solutions by aligning problems with analytics, technology, and process improvement has led to initiatives that have been featured at The White House, unprecedented enrollment growth, transformational public-private partnerships, and record-breaking philanthropy.
 Matt spent the first decade of his career developing innovative drive-to-retail and cause marketing partnerships with Fortune 250 companies.
 During that time, he successfully raised more than $50 million to support local children’s hospitals across the United States and Canada.
 Matt has three young children (3, 3, and 2) and he's currently earning his doctorate in leadership and innovation at Arizona State University.
 His research focus centers around deploying alternative learning pathways for adult learners.

-Will Sipling is a writer and researcher covering the intersection of media and religious studies.
-He previously served in communications at Word on Fire, Dallas Theological Seminary, and in various freelance, agency, and in-house marketing roles.
-He earned his MA in Catholic Studies from the University of St. Thomas in Minnesota, and a master’s in biblical and theological studies from Dallas Seminary.
+Will Sipling is a writer and researcher exploring the intersection of human, media, and systemic ecology.
+As a communications professional, he has lead teams in tech, workforce management, higher education, and nonprofit industries.
+He earned a MA in Catholic Studies from the University of St. Thomas and a master’s in biblical and theological studies from Dallas Theological Seminary.

 Jane Wageman teaches English and creative writing at Marian High School in Mishawaka, Indiana.
 Originally from Minnesota, she moved to South Bend to attend the University of Notre Dame, where she received a bachelor’s degree in English and Spanish.
 She taught for two years through the University of Portland’s PACE program, earning an M.Ed. with an endorsement in ESOL (English for Speakers of Other Languages) before returning to Notre Dame to complete an M.A. in English.
 Outside of the classroom, she moderates Marian’s creative writing club and also helps lead a small group of adult writers in South Bend.
 She is interested in questions concerning the role of technology in education, the ways in which media impact our ability to encounter ourselves and one another, and the effects of media on the formation of community.